Work in the Netherlands: Finding a job

 If you’re from the European Union (EU), European Economic Area (EEA – EU plus Iceland, Liechtenstein and Norway) or Switzerland, you are free to live and work in the Netherlands without the need for a work or residence permit.
 If you are asked by an employer for proof of your legal stay in the Netherlands you can give them a copy of this letter in Dutch).
 Croatian citizens may also work but will need a work permit for the first year.
 However, you will need to register with the Dutch authorities – read about the process for EU/EEA/Swiss citizens moving to the Netherlands.

 If you’re from anywhere else, your employer will typically need a work permit (tewerkstellingsvergunning or TWV) for you, and you must also hold a residence permit.
 Most employees will qualify for the single work and residence permit, although some categories of people, such as students and seasonal workers, still need separate work and residence permits.
 Others, such as highly skilled workers and holders of the EU Blue Card, only need residence permits, not work permits.
-Read our comprehensive guide on work permits in the Netherlands.
+Read our comprehensive guide to work permits in the Netherlands.

 Social security number

 You will also need a Citizen Service Number (burgerservicenummer or BSN) before you start work in the Netherlands.
 Everyone needs this personal tax and social security number, and you get it when you register at the city hall on your arrival.
 You can read more about the Dutch social security system.